 - Published: 2018

-Superflex® Bingo is a flexible, fun, and educational game!
+Superflex® Bingo is a super flexible, fun, and educational game!
 It enables students to practice identifying Social Thinking concepts and Superflex characters to strengthen their self-regulation and superflexible thinking powers.
-This is not a stand-alone teaching tool, do not introduce this game until your students have completed You Are a Social Detective! and the Superflex curriculum.
+This is not a stand-alone teaching tool, do not introduce this game until your students have completed You Are a Social Detective!
+2nd Edition storybook and the Superflex curriculum.

 Unlike traditional Bingo games where players match pictures or numbers, Superflex Bingo engages players in “thinking through the Bingo Board.”
 Students listen to a situation read aloud and figure out a Social Thinking concept or Superflex character that fits the situation, placing a game piece on the square that matches their thinking.
 The game is designed so that all players “win” by getting bingos during the session, alleviating the behavior dysregulation that can often occur in competitive games.
 Superflex Bingo is 12 games in one, providing 12 different themed card packs to keep students engaged and learning through the year (examples include Classroom, School Field Trip, Community, Winter Holidays, Summer Vacation, etc.).
 Make it 13 games by downloading the free themed card pack for St. Patrick’s day!